projectshft/weather-project/roadmap.md

 And here are the next scenarios your weather app should account for:

-  __  A user should be able to do all he/she could do in the first part.
+  _X_  A user should be able to do all he/she could do in the first part.

-  __  When a user searches, they should additionally see a 5-day forecast
+  _X_  When a user searches, they should additionally see a 5-day forecast

-  __  Each of the five days should have an associated:
+  _X_  Each of the five days should have an associated:

-    __  Day of the week
+    _X_  Day of the week

-    __  Weather condition
+    _X_  Weather condition

-    __  Temperature
+    _X_  Temperature

-  __  Converting timestamps to days of the week may prove to be difficult.
+  _X_  Converting timestamps to days of the week may prove to be difficult.
 You may (but don't have to) use Moment.js.